Jyoti1427/Sample_Project/README.md

 # Learning Git
-This file is created to practice basic git commands.
+This file is created by Jyoti to practice basic git commands.

 # Make it fast
 Take classes regularly, dont miss lectures.